Hiking Clothes for 2022

 A Hiking Outfit to Stay Safe and Warm

 Wearing the right hiking clothes will drastically improve your overall trip experience by making you comfier, faster, and especially safer.
 In combination with your technical outerwear & wearable accessories, these items form what’s known as the layering system.
 And that’s where we come in.
-We’re here to share 40 years of backcountry layering experience by identifying the best deals on the top performing hiking attire of 2020, and sharing tips for how to make this system perform optimally for you.
+We’re here to share 40 years of backcountry layering experience by identifying the best deals on the top performing hiking attire for the year, and sharing tips for how to make this system perform optimally for you.

 No such thing as bad weather | Just inappropriate clothing

 But first, exactly what is a clothing layering system and how does it protect you in challenging weather?
 In a nutshell, it is the sum total of all wearable items a hiker carries with them, and it can be defined by the range of temperatures and conditions it allows a person to safely hike and camp.
 Broadly speaking, a good layering system should be lightweight, affordable, and able to handle all “3 season” conditions.
 This means it will allow you to live outdoors in temperatures as low as the mid-twenties, through rain, sleet, and snow.
 The hiking clothes we highlight on this list will allow you to thrive in mountain ecosystems around the world, from Alaska to Patagonia and everything in between.
 Wherever we’re going, we use the same clothing as a baseline, and modify based on specific needs and conditions.

 This Guide is in 6 Parts

 - Top 6 Mistakes Layering Hiking Clothes “layering” as practiced most hikers it is flawed.
 It can be heavy, expensive & improperly used can even make you colder.
 Learn how to avoid these mistakes.

 - List of Our Favorite Hiking Clothes including the “shoulder seasons” of late-Fall & early Spring